Height: | 336.29+ ft | (102.50+ m) | Elevation: | 195 ft (59 m) | GPS Latitude: | 40.34644 |

 The area surrounding Bull Creek Giant is also known as Patriarch Forest and Patriarch Grove.

-Northbound: From U.S. Highway 101 just north of Weott take exit 663 South Fork Honeydew and turn left onto California State Route 254 (Avenue of the Giants).
-Turn left under the bridge onto Bull Creek/Mattole Road.
+Northbound: From U.S. Highway 101 just north of Weott, take exit 663 South Fork Honeydew and turn left onto California State Route 254 (Avenue of the Giants).
+Drive north 0.2 mi (0.3 km) on California State Route 254 (Avenue of the Giants) and turn left, under the bridge, onto Mattole Road.

-Southbound: From U.S. Highway 101 just north of Weott take exit 663 South Fork Honeydew and turn right onto Bull Creek/Mattole Road.
+Southbound: From U.S. Highway 101 just north of Weott, take exit 663 South Fork Honeydew and turn right onto Mattole Road.

-Drive west 4.4 mi (7.1 km) on Bull Creek/Mattole Road to the entrance for the Big Trees Area.
-Turn left here and continue to the Big Trees Area parking lot.
+Drive west 4.4 mi (7.1 km) on Mattole Road to the entrance for the Big Trees Day Use Area.
+Turn left here and continue to the Big Trees Day Use Area parking lot.

 Time: | 1 hr 10 min | Off-Trail: | 0.1 mi | (0.2 km) | Descent: | 186 ft | (57 m) |